massung/lexer/README.md

 *NOTE: If you don't understand the `$$` symbol in the example above, please see [this README](http://github.com/massung/re/README.md).*

 Each pattern should either return `nil` - indicating the end of the input buffer has been reached - or (up to) two values: the class of the token and the value of the token.
-Returning `:next-token` is special, and indicates that this token should just be skipped.
+Returning `:next-token` for the class is special, and indicates that this token should just be skipped.

 ## Tokenizing